Key Takeaways:

-National Human Trafficking Awareness Day is recognized annually in the United States on January 11.
-The purpose is to bring attention and opposition to human trafficking and modern-day slavery (neo-slavery).
+National Human Trafficking Awareness Day is recognized every year in the United States on January 11.
+The purpose of this day is to bring attention to the devastating crisis of human trafficking and start conversations on how to end it.

 Facts About Human Trafficking